 Services.
 Limited customer support is available during the hours, and via the contact information, provided on Stave on the ServiceNow Store.
 If Stave provides no support information, then no maintenance, support or other services are provided under this Agreement.

-Fees and Payment.
-Your rights under Section 2 are conditioned upon payment by You of the applicable subscription fees to Stave (either directly or through the ServiceNow® Store).
-Subscription fees are payable annually in advance unless a monthly payment option is offered to you through the ServiceNow® Store (in which case subscription fees are payable monthly in advance).
-All fees are non-•‐refundable and non-•‐cancelable except as expressly provided in this Agreement and do not include sales and use taxes, value-•‐ added taxes, goods and services taxes, excise, business, service, withholding tax, shipping, or customs duties and similar transactional taxes and fees, all of which You are responsible for paying above and beyond the subscription fees due to Stave.
-Failure to pay fees when due may result in the withdrawal of Your app from Your instance.

 Disclaimer of Warranty.
 THE APP IS PROVIDED “AS IS” AND WITHOUT WARRANTY OF ANY KIND.
 STAVE EXCLUDES AND DISCLAIMS ALL IMPLIED OR STATUTORY WARRANTIES, INCLUDING (WITHOUT LIMITATION) ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, QUALITY, NON-•‐INFRINGEMENT, TITLE, RESULTS, EFFORTS OR QUIET ENJOYMENT.
 THERE IS NO WARRANTY THAT THE APP IS ERROR-•‐FREE OR WILL FUNCTION WITHOUT INTERRUPTION.
 YOU ASSUME THE ENTIRE RISK ARISING OUT OF THE PERFORMANCE OR USE OF THE APP.
 TO THE EXTENT THAT STAVE MAY NOT DISCLAIM ANY WARRANTY AS A MATTER OF APPLICABLE LAW, THE SCOPE AND DURATION OF SUCH WARRANTY WILL BE THE MINIMUM PERMITTED UNDER SUCH LAW.

 Limitation of Liability.
 EXCEPT TO THE EXTENT THAT DISCLAIMER OF LIABILITY IS PROHIBITED UNDER APPLICABLE LAW, IN NO EVENT WILL STAVE, SERVICENOW, OR ANY OF THEIR RESPECTIVE AFFILIATES, LICENSORS, SERVICE PROVIDERS, EMPLOYEES, AGENTS, OFFICERS AND DIRECTORS BE LIABLE TO YOU FOR DAMAGES OF ANY KIND ARISING OUT OF OR IN CONNECTION WITH YOUR USE, OR INABILITY TO USE, THE APP, INCLUDING ANY DIRECT, INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL OR PUNITIVE DAMAGES (INCLUDING DAMAGES ARISING FROM LOSS OF REVENUE, USE, DATA, OR PROFITS, INJURY TO REPUTATION OR GOODWILL, OR THE COST OF SUBSTITUTE GOODS OR SERVICES) WHETHER SUCH DAMAGES ARISE UNDER CONTRACT, TORT (INCLUDING NEGLIGENCE OR STRICT LIABILITY), OR ANY OTHER LEGAL THEORY, AND EVEN IF SUCH DAMAGES ARE FORESEEABLE.
 IF, UNDER APPLICABLE LAW, LIABILITY FOR DIRECT DAMAGES CANNOT BE EXCLUDED (NOTWITHSTANDING THE FOREGOING), THEN THE TOTAL CUMULATIVE LIABILITY OF STAVE (OR ANY OTHER PERSON) IN CONNECTION WITH THIS AGREEMENT AND THE APP, WHETHER IN CONTRACT, IN TORT (INCLUDING NEGLIGENCE) OR OTHERWISE, WILL NOT EXCEED THE GREATER OF US$5.00 OR THE AMOUNT OF SUBSCRIPTION FEES (IF ANY) THAT YOU PAID TO STAVE FOR USE THE APP GIVING RISE TO LIABILITY.
 THE EXISTENCE OF MULTIPLE CLAIMS WILL NOT EXPAND THIS LIMIT.
 YOU ACKNOWLEDGE THAT THE SUBSCRIPTION FEES REFLECT THE ALLOCATION OF RISK SET FORTH IN THIS AGREEMENT AND THAT STAVE WOULD NOT ENTER INTO THIS AGREEMENT WITHOUT THESE LIMITATIONS ON ITS LIABILITY.
 TO THE EXTENT PERMITTED BY APPLICABLE LAW, SERVICENOW WILL HAVE NO LIABILITY TO YOU, WHETHER IN CONTRACT, IN TORT OR OTHERWISE UNDER THIS AGREEMENT OR IN RELATION TO THE APP.
 THE LIMITATIONS AND EXCLUSIONS OF LIABILITY IN THIS